KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> View Recipes - As a User, I can access the recipes on the site, so that I can follow them at home
+> View Recipes - As a User, I can access the recipes on the site, so that I can follow them at home.

 Acceptance Criteria:
-* Given that I am a user on the site when I navigate to the recipes page then I am presented with a list of the recipes available
+* Given that I am a user on the site when I navigate to the recipes page then I am presented with a list of the recipes available.
-* Given that I am a user on the site when I navigate to the recipes page And When I click on a recipe then I am presented with the full recipe details
+* Given that I am a user on the site when I navigate to the recipes page And When I click on a recipe then I am presented with the full recipe details.

 Implementation of tests:
-* Provide users of the site with the ability to access all recipes
+* Provide users of the site with the ability to access all recipes.
-* Provide users of the site with the ability to access the full recipe details from the recipe summary card
+* Provide users of the site with the ability to access the full recipe details from the recipe summary card.

 All Tests Passed &#x2611;
 ---